generateme/fitdistr/README.md

 # (WIP) Distribution Fitting in Clojure

-Library provides the set of functions to fit univariate distribution to your data.
+Library provides the set of functions to fit univariate distribution to your (uncensored) data.

 Entry point: `fit` function with supported methods: